 We have purchased on line training to ensure all staff have access to mandatory updates.
 We review these at annual appraisals at interim one to one staff supervision meetings.

-Safety alerts are raised at our monthly monitoring meetings.
+Safety alerts are raised at partners meetings and disseminated as appropriate

-A risk assessment has been carried out and actions planned.
+A risk assessment has been carried out and actions planned, and is reviewed regularly.

-Annual infection control audit has been undertaken, actions carried out and monitored at our monthly monitoring meetings.
+Annual infection control audit has been undertaken, actions carried out and monitored.

 We encourage patients to use on line services including feedback.